Civil Defence Medal: Description

 A bar clasp bearing the words LONG SERVICE, attached on the ribbon, was issued for each further period of 12 years service.

-The medal hangs from a straight bar, with a 32mm wide ribbon of dark blue with three narrow stripes of yellow red and green, with the yellow being worn farthest from the left shoulder.
+The medal hangs from a straight bar, with a 32mm wide ribbon of dark blue with three narrow stripes of yellow red and green.
+The yellow is worn furthest from the left shoulder.

 Miniature medals for wear at black tie events remain available from several commercial sources.